-Every year, when the river’s water temperature reaches the ideal spawning temperature of about 55 degrees — typically sometime between mid-April and early May — Kilbourn Dam employees help position large 900-gallon water tanks on the dam platform and assist the WDNR’s multi-day, egg-gathering effort.
+Every year in April or May, when the river’s water temperature reaches the ideal spawning temperature, our employees at the Kilbourn Dam near Wisconsin Dells, Wis. help position 900-gallon water tanks on the dam platform.

 Wisconsin Department of Natural Resources (WDNR) personnel place up to three dozen sturgeon in the tanks, where they remain for three days.
 Eggs are taken from the females and sperm from the males.
 Both are combined in the same tank for fertilization.